k-akhilesh/SpringCloudConfig/README.md

 If you intend to encrypt any value the encryption key needs to be added in application.properties of the server or it can also be passed as VM argument.
 Usage: java -Dencrypt.key=<<your_own_key>> -jar spring-config-server-0.0.1-SNAPSHOT.war

+The client application is equipped with Actuator if you want to refresh the properties at runtime.
+To do that you need to invoke API /actuator/refresh on client side.
+It will automatically refresh the modified properties.
+To refresh the required properties, the bean needs to be annotated with <i>@RefreshScope</i>.